thewooniverse/password_protekt/README.md

 - The program is Case sensitive, and retains cases in encrypted password.
-- The vigenere will encrypt Permutation
+- The vigenere will encrypt numbers as well as letters.